BernhardBaumrock/RockFinder2/readme.md

 ProcessWire module, successor of RockFinder

+---

+Sorry for this readme!
+It is really not more then notes to myself.
+I hope I can provide a proper readme one day :)

+---

 * better error reporting
 * new concept of joins
 * using built in query abstraction